niklas1347/Overview_nudgedClimateSimulations/README.md

 A variety of different atmospheric, land and ocean related variabels are saved at hourly and daily time scales.
 A full overview is provided at GoogleExcels for the [weak, Long Nudged](https://docs.google.com/spreadsheets/d/1utW34DZOlmuqFNoeF0Q2V2o1Wkc4DvcV/edit?rtpof=true&sd=true&gid=413063172#gid=413063172), [weak, Short Nudged](https://docs.google.com/spreadsheets/d/18pUk3eRy8YrR24MA9dO-PGjBhRTT3NQG/edit?usp=sharing&ouid=108604764774415117536&rtpof=true&sd=true) in the second sheet ("Data_Description").

 #### Access the data:
 A DKRZ account is mandatory to access the data.
 A full overview of the specific locations is provided at GoogleExcels for the [weak, Long Nudged](https://docs.google.com/spreadsheets/d/1utW34DZOlmuqFNoeF0Q2V2o1Wkc4DvcV/edit?rtpof=true&sd=true&gid=413063172#gid=413063172), [weak, Short Nudged](https://docs.google.com/spreadsheets/d/18pUk3eRy8YrR24MA9dO-PGjBhRTT3NQG/edit?usp=sharing&ouid=108604764774415117536&rtpof=true&sd=true) in the first sheet ("Exp_list").
-The datetime of some of the data needs to be shifted to given time periods given in the documents.
+The datetime of some of the data needs to be shifted to the given time periods given in the documents.
 To combine the n2014 and n2017 data it is recommended to use 01/2014-12/2017 from n2014 and 01/2018-12/2024 from n2017, to allow a year of spin-up.
 The variabels can represent instantaneous and accumulated values.
 A detailed overview about the specific variables is provided in [this guide](https://www.cen.uni-hamburg.de/en/icdc/data/atmosphere/docs-atmo/echam6-userguide.pdf).

 ## CESM2
 Q: